kratisto/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 ### How to use the product

 The imported IPs will behave like the current Additional IP product.
-An imported IP range will be split into /24 blocks that will be movable to any service in the same campus.<br>
+An imported IP range will be split into /24 blocks that will be movable to any service in the same region.<br>
 To activate the announcement of your imported IP range on the Internet, simply assign one of your block to an eligible product via the control panel or the OVHcloud API.<br>

 > [!warning]